med8bra/libhsm/README.md

 # libhsm
-C/C++ shared library that can be compiled with g++/gcc on Linux 64-bit and Windows 64-bit using Visual Studio or g++/gcc.
+C/C++ shared library that can be compiled with g++/gcc on Linux 64-bit.
 The library provides a simplified API for access the PKCS#11 API to support higher level languages.
 Compiles with OASIS PKCS#11 v2.20.

 ## Supported HSMs
 The libhsm library has been tested to work with the following HSMs.
 Not all mechanisms are supported across the HSM vendors.